ActiveWorkspaceExtensions/AW-Docs/docs/HomeFolderLinkcmdGlobal/HomeFolderLinkcmdGlobal.md

 ```

-We know the home folder property is a typedReference on the user object so getting the uid for that should be simple.
-The input for uids should be the user uid which we can get through ctx like like shown above with ctx.user.uid.
-We can easily see the ctx data if we run window._jsniInjector.service('appCtxService').ctx or download the available chrome dev tools for declarative(Link to the chrome dev tools if available or remove this).
-The property on the user object we want is a TypedReference which will return the UID of the typedReference object, on the User object that property is home_folder like above.
+A reference type is a data type that refers to an object in memory.
+We know the home folder property is a typedReference on the user object.
+Getting the uid for that should be simple.
+The input for uids should be the user uid.
+We can get that through ctx just as we did above with ctx.user.uid.
+We can easily see the ctx data if we run `window._jsniInjector.service('appCtxService').ctx`.
+The property on the user object we want is a typedReference which will return the UID of the typedReference object.
+On the User object that property is home_folder like above.

-Now that all of the inputs are solid we need to handle the output of the data and put it in a position for easy access when we build the url for the link.
+Now that all of the inputs are solid we need to handle the output of the data, and put it in a position for easy access when we build the url for the link.

 ``` json
 "outputData": {